CoRfr/git-sync/README.md

 Uses Gerrit SSH protocol to list projects and filter the ones to sync using strings or regex (as a string surrounded by '/').
 You can optionally specify a mirror using 'from' if you don't want to overload the master.
+The optional 'port' is assumed to be 29418 if not specified.

 ```
   - type: 'gerrit'